-The Difference Between Legal and Physical Custody in South Carolina
+What is the Difference Between Physical Custody and Legal Custody in South Carolina?

 Unless a parent is determined to be dangerous, the parent without primary physical custody is guaranteed visitation rights.
 Parents with primary physical custody must comply with visitation requirements and allow the noncustodial parent access to the child.

 How is Child Custody Determined?

 Broadly, a South Caroline family court will make decisions involving child custody on what it perceives to be in the best interests of the child.
 Parents can generally reach their own custody agreements so long as they are determined by the court to be in the best interests of the child.
 When disputes occur, a family court judge will decide which parent is awarded legal and/or physical custody.

 A South Carolina family court will evaluate a variety of factors when deciding matters of child custody, including:

 - The developmental needs of the child and each parent’s ability to meet those needs